-Providence exists to inspire and equip others to love orphaned and at-risk children and communities with excellence.
-We do this through…
+We exist to inspire and equip others to love orphaned and at-risk children and communities with excellence.

 Why we Care

-“Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress…” James 1:27
+“Religion that is pure and undefiled before God the Father is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world.”
+James 1:27